 ADVICE FOR GIFTED CLIENTS

 I have helped many people over the years to find gifted-specific support, and it is not usually a one-stop-shop process.
 More often, it is a trial-and-error process, and one that takes many twists and turns.
 But getting the support is well worth the extra work it takes to find it.
+Whether you seek support through InterGifted or another professional or organization, here is the advice I usually give to gifted or twice-multi-exceptional people looking for a gifted-specific therapist or coach:

 APPROACH THIS AS A HIRING PROCESS

-If you were a CEO looking for a qualified employee, you probably wouldn’t just hire the first person who sent in a resume – you need someone qualified who will do the job well.
-As a client, you are the CEO of your life, and you need a helping professional that is qualified for you and will do a good job in supporting you.
+If you were a director looking for a qualified employee, you probably wouldn’t just hire the first person who sent in a resume – you need someone qualified who will do the job well.
+As a client, you are the director of your life, and you need a helping professional that is qualified for you and will do a good job in supporting you.
 In your case, that includes the giftedness question, giftedness level, and any other special considerations you have.
-Contact several therapists/coaches if you need to, interview each one in an introductory session.
+Contact several therapists/coaches if you need to, interview each one in your first session.
 Ask them what their experience of giftedness is, what kinds of gifted clients they support and how, and whether they are gifted/what their unique cognitive profile is.
 If what you find out doesn’t fit, say thanks and move on to the next person.
 If you’re not sure, try one more session and see how you feel.
 Don’t pressure yourself to say a full yes until you are sure it’s a good fit.

 SEEK SUPPORT FROM SEVERAL PROFESSIONALS AND SEVERAL MODALITIES